10 Simple Design Rules for Professional Microsoft Word Documents

 When writing a document, the content should be the main focus.
 Document formatting guidelines exist to make that content easier to read and digest.
 Eliminate the temptation to introduce eye-catching elements that only serve to distract.
 Maximize whitespace.
 Keep your wording tight and revise any wordy sentences or paragraphs.
 Simple and minimal rules over all.

 Your first big design decision should be which typeface you’re going to use.
 Traditional knowledge says that serif fonts are easier to read in printed documents whereas sans-serif fonts are better on the eyes when read on a digital screen.

 Good examples of serif fonts include Garamond, Georgia, Hoefler Text, and Palatino, while good examples of sans-serif fonts include Arial, Gill Sans, Helvetica, and Lucida Sans.
-Whatever you end up using, stick to the same typeface throughout the document.
-(If desired, you can use a different typeface for headings.)
+Skip Comic Sans if you want to avoid one of the most common presentation design mistakes .
+And whatever you end up using, stick to the same typeface throughout the document.
+If desired, you can use a different typeface for headings.

 3. Use Standard Font Size and Color

 You can’t learn how to format a word document to look professional without paying attention to look of the text.
 Most business and academic papers are typed in 12-point font size, which generally produces the most readable paragraphs when combined with the guidelines for page size, margins, and line spacing later in this article.